Diversity in Ecosystems

-Ecosystems with a high biodiversity, are more productive and fortified against annual fluctuations in environmental conditions.
+Ecosystems with high biodiversity, are more productive and fortified against annual fluctuations in environmental conditions.
 Ecosystems with low diversity struggle to survive.
 These are the key findings of environmental scientists at the University of Zurich.
 Their 2017 study included approximately 450 landscapes harboring 2,200 plants and animal species.
 You see, ecological biodiversity is needed for complex ecosystems to function.

-There is a clear parallel with the diversity of ecosystems in nature and corporate ecology.
+There is a clear parallel between the diversity of ecosystems in nature and corporate ecology.
 When there is diversity in nature, landscapes thrive.
 When there is diversity in the workplace innovation and productivity thrive.
 A recently published article in HBR revealed that in order for diversity to be effective, employees need to buy into its value rather than just hearing some rules about it.
 When an organization believes in the value of diversity, beyond just believing it’s a requirement, positive benefits will result.

 Beyond Gender Boundaries

-In order for an ecosystem in nature to reach full potential, a variety of life is needed.
+In order for an ecosystem in nature to reach its full potential, a variety of life is needed.
 When companies attract and retain a diverse workforce including men and women, people of color, and people from other cultural backgrounds they are more likely to experience better-than-average profits, according to a study by McKinsey.

 Since this topic is not new and has been spoken of for decades and more recently on a weekly and almost daily basis, why aren’t more companies, perhaps even your company, not improving the diversity of their workforce?
 As you read this, you may think, “But what can I do about it?
 You can’t change people!”
 You’re right!
 Changing a person’s behavior is hard, but not impossible.